sboesebeck/morphium/README.md

 you can also configure morphium using properties: new MorphiumConfig(properties); or a json-String: MorphiumConfig cfg = MorphiumConfig.createFromJson(json);

-After that, you just need to instancieate morphium:
+After that, you just need to instantiate morphium:

 ```
   Morphium m=new Morphium(cfg);